-them to operate the Company's business with a view towards building long-term shareholder value.
-Based on these considerations, the O&C Committee determined that for 2015, an equity award combination consisting of approximately one-half in value of restricted common stock, which vests ratably over a three-year period, and one-half in value of contingent performance shares, which cliff vests at the end of a three-year period, would best serve the goals that the O&C Committee sought to achieve for 2015.
-The awards are granted subject to a preapproved total target pool of restricted common stock and contingent performance share awards available to employees eligible to participate in the long-term incentive program.
-The Company does not currently grant stock options, and no options have been awarded since 2007.
+Determining the Structure of Awards.
+As discussed above, the O&C Committee believes that long-term incentive compensation is essential to retaining and motivating executives.
+The O&C Committee further believes that providing our executives with long-term incentives will encourage them to operate the Company's business with a view towards building long-term shareholder value.
+Based on these considerations, the O&C Committee determined that for 2016, an equity award combination consisting of approximately one-half in value of restricted stock units, which vest ratably over a three-year period, and one-half in value of contingent performance shares, which cliff vests at the end of a three-year period, would best serve the goals that the O&C Committee sought to achieve for 2016.
+The awards are granted subject to a pre-approved total target pool of restricted stock units and contingent performance share awards available to employees eligible to participate in the long-term incentive program.
+The only options that have been awarded since 2007 are options that will be granted to R. Scott Rowe as part of his one-time sign on grants.
+Additional information regarding Mr. Rowe's compensation is set forth under "-New Chief Executive Officer Compensation."

 Setting the Target Opportunity.
 Each year, the O&C Committee establishes a target long-term incentive opportunity for each Named Executive Officer, which is expressed as a percentage of the executive's base salary.
 During the first quarter of each year, the O&C Committee determines the aggregate equivalent dollar value of the long-term incentive award for each Named Executive Officer and then makes annual grants of restricted common stock and contingent performance shares, as appropriate.
 The equity awards are made after the O&C Committee has had an opportunity to evaluate the Company's operating results for the prior year and at the same time that the Company is making its major compensation decisions for the current fiscal year.

-The O&C Committee has the discretion to increase or decrease a Named Executive Officer's time-vested restricted common stock award (but not the contingent performance share award) based on an assessment of the officer's individual contribution to the Company's results.
-For Named Executive Officers other than the CEO, the recommendations of the CEO are considered.
+The O&C Committee has the discretion to increase or decrease a Named Executive Officer's time-vested restricted stock unit award (but not the contingent performance share award) based on an assessment of the officer's individual contribution to the Company's results.
+For Named Executive Officers other than the CEO, the recommendations of the

+CEO are considered.
 Similar to potential AIP award adjustments, these adjustments must be based on individual performance relative to the Company's key strategies.
-These adjustments, along with adjustments that may be made to the restricted common stock awards of other plan participants, will not exceed the pre-approved total target pool available for restricted stock awards by more than 10% without specific O&C Committee consideration.
-In 2015, the O&C Committee did not adjust the time-vested restricted common stock awards for any Named Executive Officer based on individual contribution.
+These adjustments, along with adjustments that may be made to the restricted stock unit awards of other plan participants, will not exceed the pre-approved total target pool available for restricted stock unit awards by more than 10% without specific O&C Committee consideration.
+In 2016, the O&C Committee did not adjust the time-vested restricted stock unit awards for any Named Executive Officer based on individual contribution.